 - Fizzy drinks, ice cream, refined sugar

-- Trans fats – these are found in fried foods, margarine and baked goods (e.g. cakes and pies)
+- Trans fats – these are found in margarine and baked foods (e.g. cakes and pies)

 - Processed meat e.g. sausages